 Learn how to make jiggly slime into regular slime with two easy methods along with a recipe for each, a jiggly as well as a normal slime in this article!

-When you hear about slime, all you can think of is a lovely, stretchy material that can be fun and calming at the same time.
-There are still various varieties of slime available that are enjoyed in the same way as the generic slime.
+Whenever the word slime comes up, you can’t help but imagine the lovely stretchy materials that slime is.
+It’s as if the words joy and fun are now synonymous with slime somehow.
+Apart from regular slime, there are many varieties also available nowadays.
 These include butter slime, fluffy slime, crunchy slime, edible slime, and, similarly, many more.
 Jiggly slime is a type of slime with a jelly-like texture and usually wiggles a lot.
-It is somewhere a balance between watery slime and the regular stretchy slime.
+It is somewhere a balance between watery slime and regular stretchy slime.

 How to Make Jiggly Slime Into Regular Slime?